 The various types of plywood have found a home with many uses.
-From construction to furniture, with hobbies and trinkets in-between, we can find different sorts of various plywood projects all around us daily.
+We can see different plywood projects around us daily, from construction to furniture, with hobbies and trinkets in between.

-Of course, not all plywood is created equal and can’t all be used for the same purpose.
-I am trying to make furniture out of large sheets of construction-grade plywood results in poorly finished furniture.
-Using particle boards for subflooring in a moist-rich environment will ultimately lead to the failure of the floor.
-The consequence could be the potential of people being injured in the process.
+Of course, not all plywood is created equal, and they can’t all be used for the same purpose.
+I am trying to make furniture out of large sheets of construction-grade plywood, which results in poorly finished furniture.
+Using particle boards for subflooring in a moist-rich environment will ultimately lead to the floor’s failure.
+The consequence could be the potential for people to be injured in the process.

-Higher grades of plywood are usually used, although excellently of great quality furniture is outer made of particleboard.
-In either case, treating the edges of the panels is essential to hide the end grain.
+Higher grades of plywood are usually used, although excellent, high-quality furniture is often made of particleboard.
+In either case, treating the edges of the panels is essential to hiding the end grain.

-By and large, the end grain of boards is hidden in most furniture unless used for a specific accent purpose, such as for end grain trim on wood cutting boards and countertops.
+Most furniture hides the end grain of boards unless it is used for a specific accent purpose, such as end grain trim on wood cutting boards and countertops.

-The problem with plywood is that all edges contain end grain, unlike boards of solid lumber, where the edges or only the ends contain end grain.
-So there are cases where it is impossible to cover plywood edges and hide the end grain using a piece of wood type of trim or structural member.
+The problem with plywood is that all edges contain end grain, unlike boards of solid lumber, where only the edges or ends contain end grain.
+So, in some cases, it is impossible to cover plywood edges and hide the end grain using a piece of wood trim or structural member.
 Some thickness of trim must be applied to exposed edges.

 Wood Edge Banding

 Wood edge banding is nothing more than strips of wood veneer.
-As such, it is available in a wide amount covering a variety of wood types and grains.
-Since it is actual veneer edging on real wood anyway, it will usually match a project quite well, looking seamless as if it is the edge of the board.
+As such, it is available in a wide variety covering a variety of wood types and grains.
+Since it is actually veneer edging on real wood anyway, it will usually match a project quite well, looking seamless as if it were the edge of the board.

 There are two types of wood edge banding available, either with heat-activated glue or without glue adhesive; applying the heat of edge banding with the glue on it is easier to install, as the glue is essentially the same as that used with a hot melt glue gun.
-It can be installed to apply the edge banding of the panel with a clothes iron to provide the heat and press the edge banding heat onto the other edge banding of the board.
+It can be installed by applying the edge banding of the panel with a clothes iron to provide the heat and pressing the edge banding heat onto the other edge banding of the board.

-Be cautious of heat when applying wood banding since too much heat from iron can scorch the wood.
+Be cautious of heat when applying wood banding, as too much heat from the iron can scorch the wood.
 Ideally, the iron’s temperature should be just enough to melt the already-applied iron-on-edge banding glue no more.
-The iron-on-edge banding glue, barely melted, will solidify rapidly, preventing the banding from lifting.
+The barely melted iron-on-edge banding glue will solidify rapidly, preventing the banding from lifting.

 Working with the type of wood edge banding that does not come with the glue applied is a bit more difficult, but not extremely hard.
 This type of edge banding is applied with normal wood glue.
-In order how to apply pressure when applying edge banding, how to to do so, glue is applied to the already applied plywood edge banding of the panel with a roller bottle.
-Then the wood edge banding is set in place, and “clamp” it with masking tape to dry.
+To apply pressure when applying edge banding, glue is applied to the already applied plywood edge banding of the panel with a roller bottle.
+Then, the wood edge banding is set in place, and it is “clamped ” with masking tape to dry.

-In cases where edge banding is not available, that matches how the type of plywood is used.
+In cases where edge banding is unavailable, that matches how the type of plywood is used.
 It is possible to create edge banding by cutting off the face veneer of some scrap plywood pieces.
-They are longer with thin veneer than the finished size of scrap plywood piece, with the edge banding needed.
+These pieces are longer with thin veneer than the finished size of the scrap plywood piece, with the edge banding needed.

-To do this, set the table saw fence up so that it is close enough to the blade so that only the thickness of the face veneer is visible on the other side of the blade.
-Then rip the piece of the veneer edge banding plywood, making a slot that is ¾” to 7/8″ high.
+To do this, set the table saw fence close enough to the blade so that only the thickness of the face veneer is visible on the other side of the blade.
+Then, rip the piece of veneer edge banding plywood, making a slot that is ¾” to 7/8″ high.

 Wood Strips for Edging